Caen's Lair

 "There is a cake on the counter.
 Cut yourself a slice and come sit with us."

 For lack of any better ideas, Tump ran a hand through his ruined hair and did exactly as she'd said.
-It was sheetcake, with a layer of custard and sweet, soft pear slices on top.
+It was sheet cake, with a layer of custard and sweet, soft pear slices on top.

 He settled gingerly into the space they had made for him in the circle and let his gaze wander over the gathered participants.

 "Alright.
 Once again, let us breathe together," Rin instructed, leading by example.
 It struck Tump as surreal to see everyone clearly taking this so seriously - after just a few breaths, an odd mood seemed to come over them.
 As the others' postures relaxed, Tump felt only more and more uncomfortable.
-Which was silly, because he didn't believe in this stuff at all.
+That was silly, because he didn't believe in this stuff at all.

 By the time Rin spoke again, she and him were the only people in the circle with their eyes still open.